 Progress

-In recent years, there have been several notable developments in the world of flying cars.
-One of the most promising is the development of electric vertical takeoff and landing (eVTOL) vehicles.
-These vehicles use electric motors and batteries to power rotors or fans that allow them to take off and land vertically like a helicopter, but fly horizontally like an airplane.
+In recent years, there have been several notable developments in the world of flying cars, sparking discussions about how they might impact the future of taxi services.
+One of the most promising innovations is the development of electric vertical takeoff and landing (eVTOL) vehicles, which some experts believe could become the airborne taxis of tomorrow.
+These futuristic taxis use electric motors and batteries to power rotors or fans, allowing them to take off and land vertically like a helicopter, yet fly horizontally like an airplane—potentially transforming how people book a taxi in urban environments.
+While traditional taxis continue to dominate city streets, the rise of eVTOL technology hints at a future where calling a taxi could mean summoning a ride through the skies.

 Several companies are working on eVTOL vehicles, including Uber and Airbus.
 Uber is planning to launch its air taxi service, Uber Air, in 2023 in Dallas, Los Angeles, and Melbourne.
 Airbus is developing its own eVTOL vehicle, the CityAirbus, which is currently in the testing phase.